Test Integration: Advertising

 implementation "io.streamlayer:androidsdk:<insert latest version>"

-// choose on of dependencies
+// choose one of the dependencies

 implementation "io.streamlayer:android-exoplayer:<insert latest version>" // based on exoplayer